Campello sul Clitunno

 The Temple of Clitumnus, and the source of the Clitunno River, are within its boundaries.
 It is also a center for olive oil production.
 Besides other typical central Italian foods, the local gastronomy includes crayfish and trout.
+They are also known for their grapes.

 Disasters

 In November 2006, four maintenance workers were killed by a series of explosions while conducting work at an olive oil facility.
 The factory caught fire after the blasts.
 Around 500 people were evacuated as a precaution.